glaive345/162FinalProject/ProjectDocument.md

 ## Narrative Design

 **Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**
+The story is that these guys are lowly space delivery men.
+They are not paid well, and so have to do with this bumbling, disorganized ship.
+We try to instill this narrative throughout the game.
+For example, you can see that the popups in the minigame are from Windows XP, the oil barrels are behind doors, and the door can only be opened with the help of another person.
+We are hoping it implies that this is a poorly managed and cheap ship.

 ## Press Kit and Trailer